 When you’re applying for small business funding, your credit score is often the primary metric used to measure your business’s risk and creditworthiness.
-But do you actually need good credit to get a business loan?
+But do you actually need good credit to get a small business loan?

 The short answer is “yes, but also no, with some exceptions”.
 There is no universal credit score minimum requirement for a business loan.
 Ultimately, credit score minimum requirements depend on what kind of funding you’re seeking and what kind of lender you’re working with.